Oprah Winfrey: Religious views

 She was quoted as saying: "I have church with myself: I have church walking down the street.
 I believe in the God force that lives inside all of us, and once you tap into that, you can do anything."
 She also stated, "Doubt means don't.
 When you don't know what to do, do nothing until you do know what to do.
 Because the doubt is your inner voice or the voice of God or whatever you choose to call it.
 It is your instinct trying to tell you something is off.
 That's how I have found myself to be led spiritually, because that's your spiritual voice saying to you, 'let's think about it.'
 So when you don't know what to do, do nothing."

 Oprah has stated that she is a Christian and her favorite Bible verse is Acts 17:28.

-Oprah attends The Potter's House Church, Dallas service, an Evangelical church.
+Oprah attends The Potter's House, an Evangelical church in Dallas.

+Other

+After the loss of her infant child at age 14, Winfrey did not want more children.
+In a 2017 interview with Vanity Fair, she explained "I didn't want babies.
+I wouldn't have been a good mom for babies.
+I don't have the patience.
+I have the patience for puppies but that's a quick stage!"